-- 1. Install Vagrant: Click on the download link for your operating system and follow the prompted instructions - Install VirtualBox: When we last checked, the links for download for all operating systems were under the header "VirtualBox 5.2.18 platform packages", so look for a title like that one (picking the latest version, most likely). - 3.
+- 1. Install Vagrant: Click on the download link and follow the prompted instructions - 2.
+Install VirtualBox: When we last checked, the links for download for all operating systems were under the header "VirtualBox 5.2.18 platform packages", so look for a title like that one. - 3.
 Clone the present repository: To do this, you must use a terminal.
 If you don't know what this means, we recommend that you first follow the Software Carpentry Shell Tutorial (up to 00:45, namely "Introducing the shell", and "Navigating files and directories").
-Next, navigate to the directory in which you want the VM to be hosted and type in: \$ git clone https://github.com/srvk/DiViMe or use another way or tool to "clone" a Git repository - 4.
+Next, navigate to the directory in which you want the VM to be hosted and type in: \$ git clone https://github.com/srvk/DiViMe - 4.
 Change into this folder: \$ cd DiViMe - 5.
-Install several Vagrant plugins: \$ vagrant plugin install vagrant-aws vagrant-sshfs vagrant-vbguest
+Install HTK.
+HTK is used by some of these tools (until we find and implement an open-source replacement).
+We are not allowed to distribute HTK, so unfortunately you have to get it yourself. - Go to the HTK download page - Register by following the instructions on the left (under "Getting HTK": Register) - Check that you have received your password via email; you will need it for the next step. - Find the link that reads "HTK source code" under your system (if you have a mac, it will be under "Linux/unix downloads").
+Notice that you will need your username and password (from the previous step).
+You must download the version 3.4.1. - Move the HTK-3.4.1.tar.gz file into the root folder of this repository (alongside Vagrantfile). - 6.
+Type \$ vagrant up